They range from $0 (Practice Fusion) to $800 per provider per month. Most EHR systems charge a monthly subscription fee these days.

 If you think all EHR systems are the same, buy the cheapest Certified EHR system.
 Right?

 When you say ‘they are all the same’, what you really mean is that all certified EHR systems have the same ‘features’. i.e., they do charting, they store patient data, labs, ePrescription, ICD-10, CPT, and E&M coding, etc.

 For Example, both iPhone and Android devices have all the ‘features’, yet you choose one versus the other.
 Why?

 OK, so they are all NOT the same.

-Second Question: How much can you Afford to pay?
+Second Question: How much can you afford to pay?

-Before we try to answer that, ask your self this.
+Before we try to answer that, ask yourself this.

 Let’s break it down.

-- All EMR are NOT the same.
+- All EMRs are NOT the same.

 - Don’t go by Price.
 Don’t start a conversation with ‘how much’?
 You are not buying potatoes.